geekhouse-ir/weather-broker/README.md

 # weather-broker
-HapiJs middleware that serves weather forecasts from different services.
+Weather broker is a middleware that serves weather forecasts using different providers.
+It's under heavy development.